Anson Burlingame: Early life and career

 Burlingame was born in New Berlin, New York.
 In 1823 his parents (Joel Burlingame and Freelove Angell) took him to Ohio, and about ten years afterwards to Michigan.
 Between 1838 and 1841 he studied at the Detroit branch of the University of Michigan, and in 1846 graduated from Harvard Law School.
 He was a brother of the Delta Kappa Epsilon fraternity (Sigma chapter).
 On June 3, 1847, he married Jane Cornelia Livermore.
-They had sons, Edward Livermore Burlingame (born 1848) and Walter Angell Burlingame (born 1852), as well as a daughter Gertrude Burlingame (born 1856).
+They had sons, Edward Livermore Burlingame (born 1848) and Walter Angell Burlingame (born 1852), and a daughter Gertrude Burlingame (born 1856).

 Burlingame practiced law in Boston, Massachusetts, and won a wide reputation by his speeches for the Free Soil Party in 1848.
 He was a member of the Massachusetts constitutional convention in 1853, of the Massachusetts State Senate from 1853 to 1854, and of the United States House of Representatives from 1855 to 1861, being elected for the first term as a Know Nothing and afterwards as a member of the new Republican Party, which he helped to organize in Massachusetts.